Suvesh-Baskar/NodeJsRedis/README.md

 # NodeJsRedis
-A Simple application using Nodejs and Redis
+A Simple application using Nodejs and Redi.

 Gist for installation and usage will be updated soon